BDC Hamburger Icon

 What to consider when choosing a PayPal alternative

-When you’re looking for the best PayPal alternative for payment processing, consider how your business operates.
-You should also take into account the features it requires — and doesn’t require.
+Consider how your business operates and the specific features it requires when searching for the best alternative payment processor.
 Avoid paying for features you won’t use, and find a payment gateway that offers the functionality your organization needs.

 Consider the following factors when evaluating PayPal alternatives:

-• Fees: Evaluate both fixed and percentage-based fees per transaction to understand the cost implications for your business.
-“Depending on your budget, it’s crucial to carefully consider transaction fees when choosing a provider, as these costs can significantly impact your bottom line,” advised Preston Dull, head of growth at Atomix Logistics.
+• Fees: Evaluate both fixed and percentage-based fees per transaction to determine cost implications.
+“Carefully consider transaction fees when choosing a provider, as these costs can significantly impact your bottom line,” advised Preston Dull, head of growth at Atomix Logistics.

-• Security: Robust security features are essential to safeguard your company and customers against potential threats.
+• Security: Robust security features safeguard your company and customers against potential threats.
 Look for advanced encryption, PCI compliance and credit card fraud detection tools.

-• Payment options: Consider the range of payment methods a potential processor can support.
-This way, you can accommodate diverse customer preferences.
-These may include major credit and debit cards, mobile payments, mobile wallets (like Apple Pay and Google Wallet), and support for international transactions in multiple currencies.
+• Payment options: Consider the payment methods processors support to ensure you can accommodate diverse customer preferences.
+These include major credit and debit cards, mobile payments, mobile wallets (like Apple Pay and Google Wallet) and support for international transactions in multiple currencies.

-• Integrations: Consider how well the platform will connect with your business’s existing systems.
+• Integrations: Consider how well the platform connects with your business’s existing systems.
 It should integrate seamlessly with your e-commerce platform, shopping cart, accounting software, POS system and other essential business technologies.

-• Customer service and reputation: Clare Perry, president of BuyMax/BuyFin, stressed that a platform’s support is critical.
+• Customer service and reputation: Clare Perry, president of BuyMax/BuyFin, stressed that a platform’s customer support is critical.
 “It’s a good idea to review feedback and ratings on third-party sites to gauge the company’s reliability and customer satisfaction,” Perry suggested.
-If 24/7 support and personalized service are your top priorities, ensure your payment processor offers these features as part of their standard service package.

-• Global reach: Dull emphasized the importance of choosing a processor that supports international operations if you run a global business.
+• Global reach: International capabilities matter for global businesses.
 “If you operate internationally, ensure the provider supports multiple currencies and has a broad geographic reach,” Dull advised.

 Why you may want to use a PayPal alternative

-PayPal’s payment processing services support many businesses, but it’s not right for everyone.
+PayPal’s payment processing services may not be right for everyone.
 Here are several reasons your company might benefit from a PayPal alternative:

-• Transaction fees: PayPal’s fees can be higher than those of other payment processors.
-These costs may significantly impact profit margins, particularly for businesses with high transaction volumes.
+• Transaction fees: PayPal’s fees can be higher than those of other payment processors, which may significantly impact profit margins, particularly for businesses with high transaction volumes.

-• Account stability: A user-friendly, stable platform is imperative, but PayPal has been known to experience disruptions.
-“Some users report sudden account freezes or limitations with PayPal, which can disrupt business operations,” explained Dull.
+• Account stability: “Some users report sudden account freezes or limitations with PayPal, which can disrupt business operations,” explained Dull.

-• Customer support: PayPal’s customer support ratings aren’t always high.
-“There are concerns about PayPal’s responsiveness and effectiveness in resolving issues, leading businesses to look for providers with better support,” Dull noted.
+• Customer support: “There are concerns about PayPal’s responsiveness and effectiveness in resolving issues, leading businesses to look for providers with better support,” Dull noted.

-• Feature limitations: PayPal may lack certain functionalities that specific businesses require, such as advanced invoicing, enhanced reporting tools or robust multi-currency support.
+• Feature limitations: PayPal may lack certain necessary functionalities, such as advanced invoicing, enhanced reporting tools or robust multi-currency support.

 Did you find this content helpful?